joinzeed/react-native-zeed-ai/README.md

 ## Usage

-To use `react-native-zeed-ai`, you need to initialize it with an API key, wrap your application components with `ZeedProvider`, and then use the hooks and components provided by the package to generate and display story content.
+To use `@joinzeed/react-native-zeed-ai`, you need to initialize it with an API key, wrap your application components with `ZeedProvider`, and then use the hooks and components provided by the package to generate and display story content.
 Install peer dependencies
 ### Basic Setup
 We rely on only two peer dependencies, if you already have it in your app you can skip this step.